kelvinguu/giterable/README.md

 Contents of file2.txt
 ```

-- to run the above demo, you can clone this repo and run `demo/demo.sh`
+To run the above demo, you can clone this repo and run `demo/demo.sh`

 ```bash
 $ git clone git@github.com:ke1vin/giterable.git